gkaretka/Digital-electronics-2/Labs/04-interrupts/README.md

 The state of continuous monitoring of any parameter is called **polling**.
 The microcontroller keeps checking the status of other devices; and while doing so, it does no other operation and consumes all its processing time for monitoring [[3]](https://www.renesas.com/us/en/support/technical-resources/engineer-school/mcu-programming-peripherals-04-interrupts.html).

-While polling is a simple way to check for state changes, there's a cost.
-If the checking interval is too long, there can be a long lag between occurrence and detection and you may miss the change completely, if the state changes back before you check.
-A shorter interval will get faster and more reliable detection, but also consumes much more processing time and power, since many more checks will come back negative.

-An alternative approach is to utilize **interrupts**.
-With this method, the state change generates an interrupt signal that causes the CPU to suspend its current operation (and save its current state), then execute the processing associated with the interrupt, and then restore its previous state and resume where it left off.

-An interrupt is one of the fundamental features in a microcontroller.
-It is a signal to the processor emitted by hardware or software indicating an event that needs immediate attention.
-Whenever an interrupt occurs, the controller completes the execution of the current instruction and starts the execution of an **Interrupt Service Routine (ISR)** or Interrupt Handler.
-ISR tells the processor or controller what to do when the interrupt occurs [[4]](https://www.tutorialspoint.com/embedded_systems/es_interrupts.htm).
-After the interrupt code is executed, the program continues exactly where it left off.

 Interrupts can be established for events such as a counter's value, a pin changing state, serial communication receiving of information, or the Analog to Digital Converted has finished the conversion process.

 See the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (section **Interrupts > Interrupt Vectors in ATmega328 and ATmega328P**) for sources of interruptions that can occur on ATmega328P.
 Complete the selected interrupt sources in the following table.
 The names of the interrupt vectors in C can be found in [C library manual](https://www.nongnu.org/avr-libc/user-manual/group__avr__interrupts.html).